Skip to content

 • Continue to encourage the City to provide incentives through REDI to new businesses/employers.

-• Encourage the City to develop additional, welcoming outdoor spaces that reduce density, maintain safety, and encourage patronage of Rockville’s businesses.
+• Encourage the City to create additional welcoming outdoor spaces that maintain safety and encourage patronage of Rockville’s businesses.

-• Encourage the City to reduce the zoning restrictions and fees that deter businesses/employers from choosing Rockville.
+• Encourage the City to reduce the zoning restrictions and fees that deter businesses/employers from choosing Rockville and support the City in its efforts to rewrite the zoning code.

 • Support making Rockville a destination for the arts and creative industries, which will in turn increase business for Rockville’s multitude of restaurants and service providers.